ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 results in `Nothing` regardless of what `j`, `k`, `l` and `m` are.
 They are effectively skipped.

-Thinking about `>>=` putting the two definition cases together it would seem that `Just x >>= k` applies `k` to a value and `Nothing >>= k` always results in `Nothing`.
+Thinking about `>>=` by putting the two definition cases together it would seem that `Just x >>= k` applies `k` to the value `x` and `Nothing >>= k` always results in `Nothing`.
 Remember the choice of `Just` for values and `Nothing` for errors we made earlier?
 This is exactly the behavior we want if we're executing operations in sequence where failure of one operation propagates through the remaining execution sequence.
 This is exactly the monad behavior our language interpreters, elaborators and type checkers are all structured around.

-Let's look at the concept abstractly and then get concrete with some examples.
-If `x` is a value and `a`, `b`, and `c` are a sequence of 3 operations that might throw errors, the behavior of `(a x) >>= b >>= c` is exactly what we want:

-1. Apply `a` to `x`.
-2. If successful apply `b` to `(a x)`.
-3. If not successful, don't apply `b` and return `Nothing`.
-4. If applying `(b (a x))` is successful, apply `c` to the result.
-5. If not successful, don't apply `c` and return `Nothing`.

-If applying `a` generates an error, it will be passed through as if `b` generated it.
-If `b` generates an error, it will be passed through as if `c` generated it.
-Keep going and what you'll end up with is either `Just c(b(a(x)))` or `Nothing`.
-But *you don't write the code to manage errors*.
-The `Maybe` monad takes care of it for you in the background.
+This sequencing and handling of `Nothing` is not a part of `j`, `k`, and `l`, but a part of the bind operator.
+As long as each function takes a value as input and produces a `Maybe` value as output, `>>=` takes care of managing the sequencing behavior.
 In essence, this is what a monad always does.
 A monad always takes care of something in the background that is inherent to the computation being performed.
 A monad implements a model of computation.
+Importantly, *you don't write the code for the computation model*, it will always be built into the monad.

 Now we're getting weird.
 Let's get a bit more concrete and look at using the `Maybe` monad and some notations that make it more comfortable.